vgratian/smog/README.md

 ### Bootstrapping

 This is the recommended way of installation.
 The bootstrapper will install and configure smog as a package of itself.
+It will integrate smog to your bash environment and add the `goto` command for navigating to directories of smog packages.

 Just download the bootstrapper script and run with bash: